 I’ve up-cycled furniture in the past, using Annie Sloan paint — have a look at my desk up-cycling project — and used the clear soft wax after I’d painted.
 This time though I left the paint in it’s raw state.
 I love the matt, chalky finish and didn’t want the sheen that the wax gives.

-Also, rather than use the original handles, I’d decided to search for some new ones and came across a fabulous online shop which had so many different styles of handle, I was totally spoilt for choice.
+Also, rather than use the original handles, I’d decided to search for some new ones and came across a fabulous online shop, called Trinca Ferro.
+They have so many different styles of handle, I was totally spoilt for choice.

 Here is a little selection of some of my faves.

 So many different kinds, I was like a kid in a sweetshop.